 As an affiliate of the NFHS the NIAAA office moved from Elgin, Illinois in May, 1979 to Kansas City, Missouri; and again in February, 2000, when the NFHS relocated in Indianapolis, Indiana.
 In July, 1989, Frank Kovaleski succeeded Frederick as the NFHS liaison to the NIAAA and for over 15 years was a key figure in developing the foundations of the NIAAA.
 Key programs for the NIAAA began in 1988 with Certification, followed by the Leadership Training Program offering the initial course in 1996.
 Kovaleski became the National Director in 2003, and an employee of NIAAA.
 Upon Frank’s retirement, Bruce Whitehead was named to the position as first NIAAA Executive Director in January, 2005.
 Also in 2005 the NIAAA assumed responsibility for all organizational functions separate from the NFHS while continuing to partner in future endeavors.
 This same year Mike Blackburn became the first NIAAA Associate Executive Director.
 In 2007 the NIAAA established its own offices at 9100 Keystone Crossing, Suite 650 in Indianapolis.

-2014 marks the 38th year since the NIAAA established itself as a professional organization for those who lead education based athletic programs in our nation’s schools.
-This anniversary finds the NIAAA with 8980 members, a budget of over $ 1.8 million, North Central Association accreditation, a curriculum of 37 courses via the Leadership Training Institute, a registered certification program offering 5 different certifications, and most importantly, supported by leaders in the field, volunteers nationwide, and those who desire to grow and develop as a professional each day.
+2017 marks the 40th year since the NIAAA established itself as a professional organization for those who lead education-based athletic programs in our nation’s schools.
+This anniversary finds the NIAAA with 10,300 members, a budget of over $ 1.8 million, AdvancEd – North Central Association accreditation, a curriculum of 45 courses via the Leadership Training Institute, co-host of a national conference, a registered certification program offering 5 different certifications, and most importantly, supported by leaders in the field, volunteers nationwide, and those who desire to grow and develop as a professional each day.